Supplement to Mental Imagery

 Simulated image (surface representation) of a car, as generated by the Kosslyn & Shwartz (1977) program.

-The array representation is constructed from a stored description (as in figure 1), and can thus be readily manipulated in various ways It can be redrawn at various different sizes, positions and orientations on the buffer, and with varying amounts of detail included.
-This allows Kosslyn to account for the rotation, scanning, and size/inspection time effects which particularly interested him (see section 4.3).
+The array representation is constructed from a “deep representation” description, stored in the computer's equivalent of long term memory (as in figure 1 – the program had just two “images” hand-coded in: a car, as shown in figure 2, and a chair, in similar vein), and can thus be readily manipulated in various ways.
+It can be redrawn at various different sizes, positions and orientations on the buffer, and with varying amounts of detail included.
+This allows Kosslyn to account for the rotation, scanning, and size/inspection time effects which particularly interest him (see section 4.3).
 He can also consistently explain the mnemonic properties of imagery via a version of Dual Coding theory (Kosslyn, Holyoak, & Huffman, 1976).

 It is important to remember, however, that the surface representation is a quasi-picture or functional picture, rather than a picture in the fully literal sense (see Tye, 1991).
 The real model for the mental image is not what is displayed on the computer screen, or printed out by the program.
 These representations, after all, are not available for further processing (such as by some mind's eye function) within the computer.
 They are just there for the benefit of human spectators.
 The real model for the mental image is the underlying array representation in the computer's memory, physically instantiated as electronic states in RAM chips.
 Image manipulations are carried out on this array, and merely mirrored on the screen or printout.
 But the array representation in the computer (and, its counterpart, if it exists, in the brain) is not in itself visible, like a real picture would be.
 Indeed, the representations of cells that appear adjacent in the screen display or printout need not even be in physically adjacent sections of RAM (though they might be).
 All that matters is that they be treated as if they were adjacent by the computational routines which form, transform and inspect the array (Kosslyn, 1980).

 Moreover, if, as suggested, each cell in the array holds several symbols, for various represented qualities, there is no need for even the symbols within a single cell to be represented in physically close memory elements.
 We might have multiple arrays, one for each sort of quality, so long as the accessing routines treat them as a single, superposed, array with multiple symbols in each cell.
-This is relevant, because in Kosslyn's more recent, neuropsychological version of the theory the visual buffer is taken to be composed of multiple arrays, instantiated in the multiple, specialized, retinotopically mapped areas of visual cortex (Kosslyn, 1994, 2005; Kosslyn, Ganis, & Thompson, 2001; Kosslyn, Thompson, & Ganis, 2006).
+This is relevant, because in Kosslyn's more recent, neuropsychological version of the theory the visual buffer is taken to be composed of multiple arrays, instantiated in the multiple, specialized, retinotopically mapped areas of visual cortex (the primary visual cortex, V1, and other, adjacent visual areas) that are to be found in the brain's occipital cortex, at the back of the head (Kosslyn, 1994, 2005; Kosslyn, Ganis, & Thompson, 2001; Kosslyn, Thompson, & Ganis, 2006).

 An interesting variant of the two-dimensional array model of Kosslyn & Shwartz is proposed by Pinker (1988), who argues that a three-dimensional array will better incorporate the evidence that suggests that the spatial properties of imagery extend to the third dimension (Shepard & Metzler, 1971; Pinker & Kosslyn, 1978; Pinker, 1980; Pinker & Finke, 1980; Kerr, 1987).
 (Perhaps this might be called a quasi-sculptural theory.)
 However, this idea seems to have attracted little attention, perhaps because it appears to be inconsistent with Kosslyn's ideas about the neural retinotopic maps, which are necessarily two-dimensional.